France looted treasures from West Africa 130 years ago. Now 26 prized artifacts are going back to Benin.

-The collection, widely referred to as the “Abomey Treasures,” will be presented to the public from today until Sunday as part of an event seeking to celebrate the arts, cultures and traditions of Benin, a news release issued by the museum last month said.
+The collection, widely referred to as the “Abomey Treasures,” will be presented to the public until Sunday as part of an event seeking to celebrate the arts, cultures and traditions of Benin, said a news release issued by the museum last month.

-The artifacts will then be handed back to Benin, where they will eventually go on display at a new museum in the city of Abomey, which the French government has helped to fund.
+The artifacts will then be handed back to Benin, where they will eventually go on display at a new museum in the city of Abomey that the French government has helped to fund.

 Calixte Biah, curator of the Museum of History of Ouidah in Benin, where the collection will first be displayed, called on other countries to follow France’s lead, according to the Associated Press.